-There’s no shortage of advice for preaching at Christmas.
-Peter Mead of BiblicalPreaching.net offers 15 practical suggestions.
+There’s no shortage of advice for a Christmas sermon — and we need all the help we can get!
+Peter Mead of BiblicalPreaching.net offers 15 practical suggestions for your Christmas sermon.
 One or two are sure to fit your needs.

 It is tempting to think that we have to be always innovating, always creative, always somewhere surprising.
 Don’t.
 Just as children will repeatedly ask for the same bedtime story, and adults will revisit the same movie of choice, so churchgoers are fine with a Christmas message at Christmas.
 Sometimes in trying to be clever, we simply fail to connect.
 Don’t hesitate to preach a Matthew or Luke birth narrative!

 2. Preach the writer’s emphasis, not a Christmas card.

 Anywhere in the Gospels, it is possible to be drawn from the emphasis of the text to the event itself.
 If you are preaching Matthew for several weeks, great, preach Matthew.
 If Luke, preach Luke.
 Whether it is a series or an individual message, be sure to look closely and see what the writer is emphasizing in each narrative.

 3. Familiar passages deserve to be offered fresh.

 Don’t take my first comment as an excuse to be a stale preacher.
 There’s no need to simply dust off an old message and give it again without first revisiting it.
 Whenever we preach God’s Word, we should stand and preach as those who have a fresh passion for what God is communicating there.
 There’s no excuse for a cold heart or stale content.

 4. Fresh doesn’t have to mean innovative or weird.